 Regular and grant full-time employees and their qualified dependents are eligible to enroll in the group insurance program.
-Employees are covered the first of the month following employment if hired between the first and fifteenth of the month.
+Contract employees, executives and administrators, are covered the first of the month following their employment.
+Hourly employees are covered the first of the month following employment if hired between the first and fifteenth of the month.
 If hired after the fifteenth of the month, coverage becomes effective on the first day of the second full month following hire.

 Employees may elect to change their insurance options during an annual open enrollment period.
-Open enrollment for staff takes place in the fall.
+Open enrollment for staff is November 1 through November 30.
 The college insurance benefit year runs from January 1 through December 31.
-Any changes due to a qualifying life status event (marriage, divorce, birth, etc.) need to be reported to Human Resources within 30 days of the event.

-During the orientation program, newly hired employees meet with the Benefits Manager to review their benefit options, receive benefit plan booklets and complete appropriate paperwork to enroll in their desired program.
+During the orientation program, newly hired employees meet with the benefits manager to review their benefit options, receive benefit plan booklets and complete appropriate paperwork to enroll in their desired program.
 After completing the enrollment material, employees receive the insurance forms needed to use the coverage and appropriate phone numbers to call for specific questions or concerns about their insurance program.

-Benefit summaries for the various employee groups are available from the Human Resources Department.
-The summaries are also located on the Human Resources web page.
+Benefit summaries for the various employee groups are available from the human resources department.
+The summaries are also located on the HR web page.